-In 2008, Sandbox began as conversations among friends who felt there was something special happening with their generation.
+Sandbox was preceeded by a community by the same name, which began as conversations among friends who felt there was something special happening with their generation in 2008.
 It was founded by Fabian Pfortmüller, Nico Luchsinger, Antoine Verdon, Christian Busch, and Severin Jan Ruegger.
 As teenagers in Switzerland, Fabian and Nico worked on an idea to connect the leaders of tomorrow from around the world in a network.
 The others were simultaneously demonstrating the impact of intentionally bringing young people together on an international scale.
 In May 2009, the five founded a organization to coalesce a global community of the most inspiring young people in the world, empowered to support each other, create with each other, grow up with each other, and one day run the world together.

 Sandbox began with a series of dinners among inspiring millennials in Zurich, London, New York City and Singapore.
 There was a ‘magic’ in the recipe of values, community, and the people who showed up for these gatherings.
 Soon dinner attendees wanted to organize their own, similar gatherings in other cities.
 Sandbox began to expand with hubs and ambassadors across the world.
 Fabian, who had been working on the venture full time, passed on leadership to Antoine as the first CEO of Sandbox.
-This is when I joined the community in London referred by Rajeeb Dey, and later that year became a global ambassador.
 Nico later joined Antoine full-time as Head of Business Development before becoming CEO himself in 2010.